-The Commission proposed to add the term "non-swap dealer/major swap participant/derivatives clearing organization reporting counterparty" as a defined term in
+The Commission proposed to add the term "non-swap dealer/major swap participant/derivatives clearing organization reporting counterparty" as a defined term in § 49.2.
+The Commission is not adopting this c.
+Definition of Open Swap

 31 IATP at 4.